Remi Allen

-Club
+Club career

 On 30 June 2016, Reading signed Allen from Birmingham City for an undisclosed fee.
 On 8 June 2020, Reading announced that Allen had left the club after her contract had expired.

-On 22 August 2020, Leicester City announced their signing of Allen ahead of the 2020-21 season, among seven other FA WSL players, as they embarked on their journey as a fully professional club.
+On 22 August 2020, Leicester City announced their signing of Allen ahead of the 2020–21 season, among seven other FA WSL players, as they embarked on their journey as a fully professional club.